 Certain Personal Information of Members, (name, licensed status, firm name and business contact information) is available to other Members of CREA through REALTOR Link®, a password-protected Intranet site.
 CREA may also disclose Personal Information of Members to Boards/Associations or real estate regulators for membership or related purposes.
 For example, CREA may disclose Personal Information of Members to Boards/Associations to help Boards and Associations authenticate Members using CREA’s National Authentication Facility (“NAF”).

-CREA may also disclose Personal Information of Members to third parties, such as lawyers, consultants, affinity partners or others who work with CREA to collect and analyze information from Members, to improve the products and services offered by CREA or to provide products and services to Members.
+CREA may also disclose Personal Information of Members and Global Affiliates to third parties, such as lawyers, consultants, affinity partners or others who work with CREA to collect and analyze information from Members, to improve the products and services offered by CREA or to provide products and services to Members.
 Some of these third parties may send information to or contact the individual as part of membership surveys.

 By providing personal information to CREA, Members and Global Affiliates consent to its collection, use and disclosure in accordance with CREA’s privacy policies.
 Consent to the collection and certain uses of the information may be refused or withdrawn by you subject to legal or contractual requirements.
 In the event you withdraw consent please note, CREA may not be able to offer certain information or services to you.